 The operative term here is “forced.”
 Right at the moment of them running for their lives, I wrote down the word “Date Night”, as in the Steve Carell, Tina Fey flick where they go through the tired premise of meeting all sorts of psychotic, eccentric characters in order to work out the fish-out of water situation they’ve stumbled themselves into.

 That Rae is black and Nanjiani is of Indian descent leads to some edgier racial comedy but “Lovebirds” doesn't even have the balls to stay with it very long.
-Mostly these two are left to mumble their way through the encounters with the psychos and a pretty tamely shot “Eyes Wide Shut” sex party, tediously pretend to be hoods in one other scene, and participate in poorly conceived slapstick.
+Mostly these two are left to mumble their way through the encounters with the psychos and a pretty tamely shot “Eyes Wide Shut” sex party, tediously pretend to hood in one other scene, and participate in poorly conceived slapstick.
 In one scene, Nanjiani gets kicked by a horse, the shock of which doesn't even work that well because the movie allows us time to know its coming.

-For two comedic actors who have routinely done the later in their shows, acts, and other movies, “The Lovebirds” is a pretty weak, lame thing to want to put their names on the marquee for.
+For two comedic actors who have routinely done the latter in their shows, acts, and other movies, “The Lovebirds” is a pretty weak, lame thing to want to put their names on the marquee for.